 - Experienced: An experienced domestic violence attorney can help guide you through the process with efficiency and skill.

 An honest, experienced assessment of your case will substantially impact what you choose to do as your next step.

 Domestic violence comprises a range of offenses that can be misdemeanors or felonies, depending on the actions.
 If you’ve been charged with domestic violence, you could be facing a restraining order, child or spousal support orders, and maybe even a civil lawsuit – all in addition to the base charge.

 It’s important to understand the charges against you and what happens next.
 After reading the questions and answers below, feel free to contact us with your own questions.

-What will happen if my spouse files a restraining order against me?
+What will happen if my spouse files a restraining order against me in South Jersey?